 Turning now to a second role for the objects of the attitudes, the objects are asked to account for various relations the attitudes stand in to one another.
 My desire that I have some coffee gives me reason and indeed motivates me to walk to the kitchen (at least in part) because I also believe that I can get some coffee if I go into the kitchen.
 Subjects who believe that grass is green and that snow is white typically believe (and indeed should believe) that snow is white.
 Such relations holding amongst the attitudes look to be logical relations, and if the objects of the attitudes are themselves entities that stand in logical relations, we can make sense of the relevant properties of the attitudes in terms of the properties of their objects.
 So, as with having content, we look to the objects of the attitudes and their properties to help us understand various facts concerning the attitudes themselves.

 So, in addition to being entities over which we can quantify, we also expect the objects of the propositional attitudes to help us understand the evaluability of the propositional attitudes and the important relations the attitudes stand in to one another.
 One tempting option in light of these demands is to maintain that sentences are the objects of the propositional attitudes.
 Sentences can be true or false and they stand in logical relations to one other.
 But there are familiar reasons for thinking this isn’t quite the right approach.
 One persuasive reason goes like this: I believe that Socrates was wise and Plato believed that Socrates was wise.
 Plato and I believe the same thing.
-It’s attractive to capture this fact (as we saw with the enumerated inferences above) in terms of some entity to which we are both related.
+It’s attractive to capture this fact (as we saw with the enumerated inferences) in terms of some entity to which we are both related.
 But it is implausible that there is any public language sentence to which we are both related by our belief.
 I don’t know a word of Greek, let alone ancient Greek, and Plato didn’t know any Modern English.
 What appears to be needed is some way of abstracting from sentences to what they represent or mean.

 Propositions are just the sorts of entities we are looking for.
 Whatever else they are, they are the meanings of, or what is expressed by, indicative sentences and they stand in logical relations to one another.
 Furthermore, they correspond or otherwise correlate with the world—standardly, by being true or false.
 So, with respect to two important jobs we want the objects of the propositional attitudes to perform, propositions seem to be a perfect fit.
-Moreover, since propositions are entities, they can serve as relata and so they fit smoothly into the formal representations of our simple inferences given above.
+Moreover, since propositions are entities, they can serve as relata and so they fit smoothly into the formal representations of our simple inferences given earlier.